microsoft/AppConsult-WinAppsModernizationWorkshop/Manual/README.md

 As you can see from the image, for the first time .NET Core will support not just web and back-end applications, but also desktop ones which, until today, have always been part only of the full traditional .NET Framework.

-> **Disclaimer:** This doesn't mean that WPF and Windows Forms will become cross-platform and you'll be able to run a Windows desktop application, as it is, also on Linux and MacOS.
+> **Disclaimer:** This doesn't mean that WPF and Windows Forms are now cross-platform and you'll be able to run a Windows desktop application, as it is, also on Linux and MacOS.
 The UI piece of the two frameworks still has a dependency on the Windows rendering system and, as such, it can't run on platforms which use instead a different visual rendering system.
 >

 Let's take a look at the most important benefits of running a desktop application on top of .NET Core.